telerik/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace.md

 Finding all instances of a string and replacing it with another can be achieved with the __ReplaceText()__ method of __RadFlowDocumentEditor__.
 The editor exposes three methods accepting different parameters.

-* __void ReplaceText(string oldText, string newText):__ Replaces all occurrences of the *oldText* string with the *newText* string.
-Matches the casing of the old text and replaces occurrences within a word as well.

 * __void ReplaceText(string oldText, string newText, bool matchCase, bool matchWholeWord):__ Replaces all occurrences of a string with another string.
-Accepts Boolean parameters which specify whether the casing should be matched and only whole words should be replaced.
+Accepts two optional Boolean parameters which specify whether the casing should be matched and only whole words should be replaced.
+If not set the default values are respectively _true_ for matchCase and _false_ for matchWholeWord.

 * __void ReplaceText(Regex regex, string newText):__ Replaces all matches of the passed __Regex__ with the new text.